 Events in Rev 6 to 9 could be isolated to a particular region, even a large part of the world.

-Some parts of the world, while still under the authority of the Antichrist, may remain unscathed in terms of a physical war.
+Some parts of the world, while still under the authority of the Antichrist, may remain unscathed in terms of a physical war although the 666 financial system will probably be global.
 We know that during World War 2, many places of the world did not suffer any major catastrophe although they were impacted by it.
 In these places, people were, in all likelihood, still ‘eating and drinking, marrying and giving in marriage.’

 In the Old Testament Book of Daniel, King Nebuchadnezzar wrote a letter to declare God’s Kingdom in Dan 4:1 and he sent it out to ‘all peoples, nations, and languages, that dwell in all the earth: Peace be multiplied to you.’